Rephonic

 How do I find listening figures for Down These Mean Streets?

 Podcast streaming numbers or 'plays' are notoriously tricky to find.
-Fortunately, Rephonic provides estimated listener figures for Down These Mean Streets and two million other podcasts in our database.
+Fortunately, Rephonic provides estimated listener figures for Down These Mean Streets and three million other podcasts in our database.

 To check these stats and get a feel for the show's audience size, you'll need to upgrade your account.